Apple Podcasts: macOS and Windows versions

 Apple Podcasts for macOS and Microsoft Windows was initially available as part of the iTunes app, which added support for podcasts in version 4.9 in June 2005.

 Apple announced at WWDC 2019 that iTunes for macOS would be split and replaced by the Music, TV and Podcasts apps with the release of macOS Catalina.
 Apple Podcasts remains available through iTunes on Microsoft Windows.

+Web version and other platforms

+On August 19, 2024, 19 years after the initial launch of Apple's podcast directory on iTunes, Apple finally released a web interface for Apple Podcasts, expanding access to users without iTunes installed on their computers, and computers running operating systems other than Apple macOS and Microsoft Windows.

+Unlike Apple Music, there is currently no Apple Podcasts app available for Android.

 Smart speakers

 Apple's HomePod family supports Podcasts using a voice user interface.
 Support for Apple Podcasts was added to the Amazon Echo line in December 2019.

 Apple Podcasts Award

 Reception

 Critical reviews of the Apple Podcasts app have generally been mixed.
 In 2012, Engadget stated it "offers an opportunity to break through the clutter of iTunes".
 In 2017, Slate criticized it for glitches and low-quality audio.
 In 2019, Vulture called the app "a bummer" and "bare-bones and fairly clunky, even when it comes to basic functions like subscribing."